The case for improving access to Handforth Station platforms

 Note that 289,000 rail users/year use Handforth Railway Station (source: Office of Rail and Road Statistics) and Handforth is expected to increase in size by another 2000+ houses by 2030.
 This proposed increase in housing, for all of which Handforth Station is the nearest railway station, must be catered for.

-FoHS are currently preparing our bid for the government Access For All funding in collaboration with Northern and Network Rail.
+FoHS are currently completing our bid submission for the government Access For All funding in collaboration with Northern and Network Rail.

-We shall try to update this every few months and as the situation changes.
+We shall try to update this page every few months and as the situation changes.

 If you have any questions or comments please fill in this form to contact us.